l05er29/8bit_MP/README.md

    - Address is computed relative to the program counter.
    - Used in: `BEQ`, `BNE`, `BLT`, `BGE`, `BLTU`, `BGEU`.

+ - A detailed explanation of instructions is given in the  [Currently Supported Instructions](#currently-supported-instructions) section.

 ## Memory Architecture

 The microprocessor employs the Harvard architecture, featuring separate memories for instructions and data.
 This approach enhances performance by allowing simultaneous access to both instruction and data memories.